Greek bailout talks make major breakthrough on reforms

-Greece and its international creditors took a big step Friday toward an agreement that will ensure the cash-strapped country gets the money it needs in time to avoid a potential bankruptcy this summer.
+Greece and its international creditors took a big step Friday toward an agreement that will ensure the country gets the money it needs to avoid a potential bankruptcy this summer but which could spell more pain for austerity-weary Greeks.

-For months, the bailout discussions have stalled amid disagreements over what reforms, including to pensions, tax and the labour market that Greece should take in order to get the rescue money due from its most recent international rescue.
+For months, the bailout discussions have stalled amid disagreements over pension, tax and labour market reforms that Greece should take in order to get the rescue money due from its most recent international rescue.
 Without the money, Greece would once again be facing the prospect of having to exit the eurozone – so-called Grexit.

 “The big blocks have now been sorted out and that should allow us to speed up and go for the final stretch,” Jeroen Dijsselbloem told reporters following a meeting of the eurozone’s 19 finance ministers in the Maltese capital of Valletta.